 3.3 A formal hearing is not required in order for a person to determine whether an APS employee has breached the Code.

 4.1 A determination may not be made in relation to a suspected breach of the Code by an APS employee unless reasonable steps have been taken to inform the employee of:

-4.2 A person who is making a determination in relation to a suspected breach of the Code by an APS employee must give that employee a reasonable opportunity to make an oral or written statement, or both, in relation to the suspected breach.
+4.2 A person who is making a determination in relation to a suspected breach of the Code by an APS employee must give that employee a reasonable opportunity to make an oral and/or written statement, in relation to the suspected breach.
 This statement may be made to the Breach Decision Maker or to the appointed investigator:

 4.3 An APS employee who does not make a statement in relation to the suspected breach is not, only for that reason, to be taken to have admitted committing the suspected breach.

 4.4 The breach decision maker or the investigator may agree to a request made by the APS employee who is suspected of breaching the Code to have a support person present in a meeting or interview they conduct.
-The support person is not a representative or advocate for the APS employee.
+The support person cannot speak or advocate on the employees behalf.

 5.1 The breach decision maker, any investigator assisting the breach decision maker and the sanction delegate must be, and must appear to be, independent and unbiased.